dotnet/docs/docs/core/deploying/trimming/fixing-warnings.md

 If you compile the previous code, now you see a warning:

-> Trim analysis warning IL2070: net6.Program.Method3(Type): 'this' argument does not satisfy
+> IL2070: Program.Method3(Type): 'this' argument does not satisfy
 > 'DynamicallyAccessedMemberTypes.PublicMethods' in call to 'System.Type.GetMethods()'.
 The
-> parameter 'type' of method 'net6.Program.Method3(Type)' does not have matching annotations.
+> parameter 'type' of method 'Program.Method3(Type)' does not have matching annotations.
 The
 > source value must declare at least the same requirements as those declared on the target
 > location it is assigned to.